 If any of the above parts are extremely dirty or you are not sure of their condition, take your vehicle to a Toyota dealer.

-ful not to touch the radiator or condenser when the engine is hot.
+To prevent burning yourself, be careful not to touch the radiator or condenser when the engine is hot.

 To prevent damage to the radiator and condenser, do not perform the work by yourself.